supercmmetry/bitio/README.md

 - Very low memory overhead.
 - Support for in-memory buffers.
 - Support for read, write and seek in bit domain.
-- Added seek_to() for seeking at a specific bit from SOF.
+- Added seek_to() for seeking to a specific bit from SOF.
-- Implemented thread-safety
 - Uses a temporary memory buffer to reduce file operations.

+## Limitations:

+- Not thread-safe

 ## Steps to use: